moonmaster9000/resume/README.markdown

 ## Education

 I graduated from the University of North Texas with a B.S. in Computer Science, a minor in Mathematics, and a GPA of 3.98.
 I was a National Science Foundation Scholar and a Board of Regents Scholar.
-I also received the "Oustanding Undergraduate in Computer Science" award in 2004.
+I also received the "Outstanding Undergraduate in Computer Science" award in 2004.